antonercool/Knock-detector/README.md

 ## Password Recording ##
+*Secret password recording*
+* At program start a led indicater will blink 3 times.
+* When all Red,Green & Blue led is on the recording is active (10 sec)
+* After the recording period, the user ends with at button press.

+*login recording*
+* The mote will be locked, indicated by the Red led.
+* When the user presses a sequence of button clicks the Blue led will indicate (login recording)
+* If the password is acceptable with ACCEPT_THRESHOLD then the Green led will indicate succes
+* If not, the Red led with indicate locked, and the user is able to retry the login sequence

 For each password the user has 10 sec(1280 clock ticks) to input presses (Maximum 13 presses) Each press gets stored within a time slot(128 ticks/1sec)   array of size [13] [0-128, 128-256, 256-384, 384-512, 512-640, 640-768, 786-896, 896-1024, 1024-1152, 1152-1280]